Nearest Neighbor Sampling of Point Sets using Rays: Methods

+Since the sketch for any point set is a fixed-size tensor storing useful feature information, one might compare two point sets (of potentially different cardinalities) via comparing the RaySense sketches.

-A natural idea is to choose a suitable metric to define the distances between the RaySense signature tensors.
-Then a test data set is labeled ``A'' if it is closest (by the metric) to the point sets that are also labeled as ``A''.
-We offer several choices of metric.
+A natural idea is to choose a suitable metric to define the distances between the RaySense sketch tensors.

-\myparastartsentence{The Frobenius norm of the signature tensor} is suitable if the signatures contain the distance and the closest point coordinates.
-For data sampled from smooth geometries, this information along each ray are piecewise continuous.
-So $\ell^2$-norm based comparison seems adequate.
+\myparastartsentence{The Frobenius norm of the sketch tensor} is suitable if the sketches contain the distance and the closest point coordinates.
+For data sampled from smooth objects, such information along each ray is piecewise continuous.
+Thus, if the sketches are generated using the same set of sampling rays, one may compare the RaySense sketches of different data sets using the Frobenius norm.

-\myparastartsentence{Wasserstein distances} are more appropriate for comparison of histograms of the RaySense data.
+\myparastartsentence{Wasserstein distances} are more appropriate for comparison of histograms of the RaySense data, especially when the sketches are generated by different sets of random rays.
 The normalized histograms can be regarded as probability distributions.
 In particular, notice (Fig.~\ref{fig:hist}) that RaySense histograms tend to have ``spikes'' that correspond to the salient points in the data set; $\ell^2$ distances are not adequate for comparing distributions with such features.

 Here we briefly describe the Wasserstein-1 distance, or Earth mover's distance, that we used in this paper.
-Let $(X,\mu)$ and $(\tilde X,\nu)$ be two probability spaces and $F$ and $G$ be the cumulative distribution functions of $\mu$ and $\nu$, respectively.
+Let $(X,\mu_1)$ and $(\tilde X,\mu_2)$ be two probability spaces and $F$ and $G$ be the cumulative distribution functions of $\mu_1$ and $\mu_2$, respectively.
 The Wasserstein-1 distance is defined as

-\mypara{Neural network classifier} One can consider using a properly designed and trained \emph{neural network}.
-In \S~\ref{sec:NN}, we present a neural network model, RayNN, for comparing point clouds in three dimensions.
+\mypara{Neural networks:} One can consider using a properly designed and trained \emph{neural network}.
+In \S~\ref{sec:NN}, we present a neural network model, RayNN, for comparing point clouds in three dimensions based on RaySense sketches.